-Sedgwick County is home to more than 12,500 business establishments.
+Sedgwick County is home to more than 12,100 business establishments.
 Between 2006 and 2011, employer establishments in Sedgwick County increased annually by 1.1 percent, which is higher than the average annual percentage change in Shawnee County (0.6 percent), but a percentage point lower than Johnson County, Kansas (2.1 percent).
-Also, the percentage change in the State of Kansas' employer establishments was 0.9 percent.
-There has been significant growth in the number of Sedgwick County business establishments, with the County experiencing a larger growth rate than the State, as a whole.6
+In 2012 the number of employer establishments decreased by 2.9 percent, the first time there has been a decrease since 2004.
+Also, the percentage change in the State of Kansas' employer establishments between 2006 and 2011 was 0.9 percent, with a decrease of 4.0 percent from 2011 to 2012.